Aldgate tube station

 Aldgate (/ˈɔːldɡeɪt/) is a London Underground station near Aldgate in the City of London.
 It is on the Circle line between Liverpool Street and Tower Hill stations.
 It is also the eastern terminus of the Metropolitan line and the next station towards west is Liverpool Street.
-It is located in London fare zone 1.
+The station is in London fare zone 1.

 Aldgate was opened in 1876 with its entrance on Aldgate High Street.
 A station named opened nearby eight years later and is served today by the District and Hammersmith & City lines.